du-almeidalima/kingdom-apps/libs/common-ui/README.md

-# Common
+# common-ui

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test common` to execute the unit tests.
+Run `nx test common-ui` to execute the unit tests.

 ## Build With